harrycresswell/harry/content/writing/page-site-params.md

 In this case, you have two options.

-#### Passing the context and using the .Site variable
+#### Passing the context and using the .Site Method

 You can either pass the Page context into the partial using the dot.

 ```go
 {{ partial "footer.html" . }}